-We are proud to acknowledge that many CARRS-Q postgraduate students have been awarded prestigious scholarships to support their study.
-Our scholarship recipients with studies of an international focus include Keqin Jia, Judy Fleiter, Ahsan Kayani, Oscar Oviedo-Trespalacios, Atiyeh Vaezipour, Teodora Stefanova and Suhaila Abdul Hanan.
+Many CARRS-Q postgraduate students have been awarded prestigious scholarships to support their study.
+For example, our scholarship recipients with studies of an international focus include Keqin Jia, Judy Fleiter, Ahsan Kayani, Oscar Oviedo-Trespalacios, Atiyeh Vaezipour, Teodora Stefanova and Suhaila Abdul Hanan.

 CARRS-Q encourages current and future students to apply during the QUT scholarship round: OPEN 1 to 30 September 2018.
 CARRS-Q Scholarships will be advertised when available.

 The QUT annual scholarship round will open in September 2019; apply for a research degree and a scholarship.
 Click here for more details.

 Find a Scholarship helps you discover the research scholarship that is right for you, and provides information on all currently available scholarships.